aeroimperial-optimization/QUINOPT/README.txt

 Since QUINOPT is an add-on for YALMIP, we also recommend that you consult the following additional references:

-[2] J. Löfberg., "YALMIP: A Toolbox for Modeling and Optimization in MATLAB",
+[2] J. LÃ¶fberg., "YALMIP: A Toolbox for Modeling and Optimization in MATLAB",
     Proceedings of the CACSD Conference, Taipei, Taiwan, 2004.

-[3] J. Löfberg, "Pre- and post-processing sum-of-squares programs in practice",
+[3] J. LÃ¶fberg, "Pre- and post-processing sum-of-squares programs in practice",
     IEEE Transactions on Automatic Control, 54(5):1007-1011, 2009.